How Flammable is Paint Thinner – Can it Catch On Fire?

 Paint thinners are highly reactive, and mixing them with something other than the paint can cause deadly reactions.

-Hence it is recommended that you use these liquids only to mix/thin the paints (generally oil-based).
+Hence, it is recommended that you use these liquids only to mix/thin the paints (generally oil-based).
+Also, make sure that you buy only genuine products from a reliable paint store.

 2- Make Use of Safety Equipment

-The first step to protecting yourself from paint thinners is to make sure you wear safety equipment at all times.
+When thinning the paints, the first step to protecting yourself from paint thinners is to make sure you wear safety equipment at all times.

 Respirators should be used to prevent harmful and toxic elements from entering your system.
+Also, you must wear safety goggles to protect your eyes from harmful fumes.

-3- Don’t Work with Them in Closed Spaces
+3- Don’t Work in Closed Spaces

+It is inadvisable to use paint thinners in closed spaces.
 This is because they release toxic fumes and strong chemicals, and prolonged exposure can cause headaches, nausea, dizziness, and breathing problems.

 Continuous exposure may also lead to respiratory problems convulsions, unconsciousness, depression of the central nervous system, and other lifelong health diseases.

+To prevent this, keep windows and doors open for more ventilation.
 In case that is not possible, you can try exhaust fans or similar appliances.

-6- Do Not Eat on Premises
+4- Do Not Eat on Premises

 Paint thinners are known to release toxic gases and poisonous fumes.
+Edible items might get infused with these toxins and gases to enter your bloodstream, causing irreparable damage to your digestive system.

 If possible, avoid eating in the room where the lacquer thinners are used.
 If you wish to eat, make sure you’re a few meters away from that area.

 Your hands can also be dangerous if they have been in contact with paint thinners.
+So, wear clean latex gloves when working to avoid problems.

-Once you are done with using the paint thinner, look out for the remnants of it on your body or hands.
+Once you are done using the paint thinner, look out for the remnants of it on your body or hands.

-Not washing them properly may lead to infection through your mouth, and eyes, or cause skin irritability.
+Wash them thoroughly with soap and cold water before you eat.
+Not washing them properly may lead to infection through your mouth and eyes or cause skin irritation.

-10- Proper Storage
+7- Proper Safe Storage

 The last safety tip is to store the paint thinner properly.

-For companies and commercial units who want to store the flammable thinners and other combustibles in bulk, there are also specially designed safety storage cabinets and services available that can hold more than 50 gallons of paint thinners.
+For companies and commercial units that want to store the flammable thinners and other combustibles in bulk, there are also specially designed safety storage cabinets and services available that can hold more than 50 gallons of paint thinners.

 Eco-Friendly Paint Thinners that are Less Flammable

-With all the information in mind, you may be wondering whether there are any environmentally friendly paint thinners that are less flammable and less poisonous?
+With all the information in mind, you may be wondering whether there are any environmentally friendly paint thinners that are less flammable and less poisonous.

 Fortunately, the answer is – Yes

-With increasing risks associated with chemical-based flammable paint thinners and mineral solvents, many companies have already developed natural alternatives that are less toxic, and Eco-friendly.
+With increasing risks associated with chemical-based flammable paint thinners and mineral solvents, many companies have already developed natural alternatives that are less toxic and Eco-friendly.

 Some of the best Eco-friendly thinners I have personally tried my hand on include: